Adam Horvath

-Since Ian Fleming first put pen to paper in 1953 and released Casino Royale, the first of his 12 James Bond novels, there have been eight actors that have portrayed the British
+Since Ian Fleming first put pen to paper in 1953 releasing Casino Royale, the first of his 12 James Bond novels, there have been eight (edit: make that nine as Aaron Taylor-Johnson appears to have just snagged the coveted role) actors who have portrayed the larger than life, British Secret Service Agent on TV and Film.
+Each thespian has

-The written James Bond preferred a Haig Scotch and Soda as his go to beverage, the celluloid version is known to favor a vodka martini; shaken, not stirred.
-Don’t get me wrong, the book version drank Vodka martinis.
+The written James Bond actually preferred a Haig Scotch and Soda as his go to beverage, the celluloid version is known to favor a vodka martini; shaken, not stirred.
+Don’t get me wrong, the book version drank Vodka martinis too.
 He also drank bourbon and gin, but it was the Vesper Martini that that gained iconic status.
 James invented the now famous cocktail in Chapter of Casino Royale with precise accuracy:

-…and the he looked at the barman.
+…and then he looked at the barman.

 'A dry martini,' he said.
 'One.
 In a deep champagne goblet” 'Oui, monsieur.'
 'Just a moment.
 Three measures of Gordon’s, one of vodka, half a measure of Kina Lillet .
 Shake it very well until it's ice-cold, then add a large thin slice of lemon peel.
 Got it?'
 'Certainly monsieur.'
 The barman seemed pleased with the idea.
 'Gosh, that's certainly a drink,' said Leiter.
 Bond laughed.
 'When I'm ... er ... concentrating,' he explained, 'I never have more than one drink before dinner.
 But I do like that one to be large and very strong and very cold, and very well made.
 I hate small portions of anything, particularly when they taste bad.
 This drink's my own invention.
 I'm going to patent it when I think of a good name.'